-When Agile teams deliver value faster, they open up new opportunities at the strategic level for companies to respond and adapt quickly to changes in the market or business.
+When teams using agile methodology deliver value faster, they open up new opportunities at the strategic level for companies to respond and adapt quickly to changes in the market or business.

-In the coming weeks, we’ll be talking about the principles of capacity planning for the modern era: how should strategic planners -- portfolio, product, and engineering leaders -- create realistic and adaptable action plans from their business strategy?
-Let’s start by focusing on the first principle of capacity planning: thinking of the team as a resource unit.
+In the coming weeks, I'll discuss the principles of capacity planning for the modern era: how strategic planners create realistic and adaptable action plans from their business strategy.
+Let’s start by focusing on the first principle of capacity planning: the team as a resource unit.

-We’ve interviewed many senior-level strategic planners tasked with determining how to plan their company’s future for the best outcomes possible, given their real-world constraints.
-One of these constraints is an industry-wide “talent management crisis.”
-In this knowledge worker era, planners no longer have the luxury of hiring any number of ready-to-go resources.
+Baed on interviews with senior-level strategic planners, a major real-world constraint today is an industry-wide talent management crisis.
+Planners no longer have the luxury of hiring unlimited ready-to-go resources.
 This drives value-based analysis from traditional risk and return to capacity and time to market.
 We call this “capacity management,” to emphasize this shift from traditional resource management.
 Capacity planning then becomes focused on people first, as hardware costs are becoming less significant compared to the cost of hiring and retaining talent.

-Rethinking resource management actually starts with rethinking capacity planning: how do you plan your ability to deliver value without impacting teams' productivity?
+At a recent PMI Symposium I presented “Think Differently: Re-imagining Resource Management in a Disruptive Age”.
+The theme of my presentation was rethinking resource management starting with rethinking capacity planning: how do you plan to deliver value without impacting teams' productivity?

-The traditional approach to resource management and capacity planning -- which relies on individual resource roles, temporary assignment of individuals to teams, and maximizing resource utilization -- breaks down as companies rush to keep up with the accelerated pace of business.
-This accelerated pace calls for new concepts like decentralized decision-making, faster feedback loops, reduced task-switching, and ramp-up time for teams to become high-performing.
+The traditional approach to resource management and capacity planning breaks down as companies rush to keep up with the accelerated pace of business.
+This calls for new concepts like decentralized decision making, faster feedback loops, reduced task-switching and ramp-up time for teams to become high-performing.

-As more companies leverage stable teams to organize their resources, teams are superseding individual roles as the unit of resource for capacity planning.
+As more companies use stable teams to organize their resources, teams are superseding individual roles as the resource unit for capacity planning.
 But what is a "team"?
-It seems like a simplistic question, but there are key nuances that influence how you go about doing effective team-based capacity planning.

-When we think about a team in the Agile community, we often think of a cross-functional team-- one with the recommended 7±2 members, doing Scrum or Kanban, and including developer, tester, and product owner expertise.
-It would be nice if all resources could be organized this way, but today’s product development world is not so simple.
+In agile methodology, we often think of a cross-functional team--7±2 members, doing agile Scrum or Kanban agile with agile developer, tester, and product owner expertise.
+It would be nice if we could organize all resources this way, but today’s agile development world is not so simple.
 I have yet to talk to a customer whose entire delivery group is comprised only of cross-functional teams.

-Many companies have specialists or experts -- in UX, DBA, architecture, data science, etc. -- but have too few of them to embed one in each cross-functional team.
-So these experts tend to be tracked as a team of experts, which lends its expertise to cross-functional teams when needed.
-When it comes to capacity planning, these experts create a bottleneck because their supply cannot usually meet their demand.
+Many companies have specialists or experts but too few to embed one in each cross-functional team.
+These experts tend to be tracked as a team of experts, which lends expertise to cross-functional teams when needed.
+When it comes to capacity planning, these experts create a bottleneck because their supply cannot usually meet demand.

-To summarize principle #1 of capacity planning: modern capacity planning needs to focus on the team as the basic unit of resources, yet model various types of “teams” in order to balance their use and best serve the needs of the business.
+To summarize principle #1 of capacity planning: capacity planning must focus on the team as the basic resource unit, yet model various types of “teams” in order to balance their use and best serve the business needs.